raajasrini/School_District_Analysis/README.md

   * Scores elevated in **% Passing Math** ( **93.18%** from 66.90%) and **% Passing Reading** ( to **97.01%** from 69.66%)
   * **Overall Passing Percentage** increased to **90.63%** from 65.07%.

-* How does replacing the ninth-grade scores affect the following:
 * [Math and reading scores by grade](https://github.com/raajasrini/School_District_Analysis/blob/main/Resources/5.Math_Read_Scores%20by%20Grade.png) provides the view of math and reading grades by schools.
     * Reading scores are in the range of 80 and above for all grades
     * Cabrera , Griffin , Holden , Pena , Shelton , Wilson and Wright high schools are in the above 80% in math scores for all grades.